RandomDev92/CITS3007_Group47/ExampleSites.md

 - Cons:
     - The design is very corperate with its png faces and icons and the modern asthetic would be hard to replicate.
     - While the questions are simply laid out they arent very categorisable aside from languages.

+## Group Thoughts
+- Bill:
+  - I like the simplicity of EdaBit with the Style of CodeWars so I think a simple dark themed website would be great for this.